interactive-pioneers/passenger-ruby/README.md

 Extended Phusion Passenger Docker image

-## Features of versions 2.1 through 2.4
+## Features of versions from 2.1 to 2.4

 - Ubuntu 16.04 LTS
 - Phusion Passenger 5.0.15 with nginx enabled